ramidzkh/quic-connect/README.md

 1. `openssl genpkey -algorithm ec -pkeyopt ec_paramgen_curve:prime256v1 -out key.pem`
 2. `openssl req -key key.pem -new -x509 -days 365 -out certificate.pem`

+## PKI

+Client certificates can be used to bypass Mojang's authentication servers, for example if you want to join a server even when authentication is down.
+Simply add an extension with the `1.3.6.1.4.1.9999999.1.1` OID, with the data provided by `/quic-connect dump-profile <player name>`.

+For servers, place:

+* `config/quic-connect/ca_certificate.pem`

+For clients, place:

+* `config/quic-connect/client_certificate.pem`
+* `config/quic-connect/client_key.pem`

 ## License